Cyntoia Brown: Evidence presented by Brown

-At trial, defense attorneys argued that 43 year old Allen had a "dark side" and was intent on sexually assaulting 16 year old Brown when he got in the bed with her, naked.
-The defense stance was that Brown was defending herself against sexual assault when she killed Allen even though evidence proved otherwise.
+At trial, defense attorneys argued that 43-year-old Allen had a "dark side" and was intent on sexually assaulting 16-year-old Brown when he got in the bed with her, naked.
+The defense stance was that Brown was defending herself against sexual assault when she killed Allen.

 During the trial, Brown presented several witnesses on her behalf, including one who had previously interacted with Allen.
 During one alleged incident, Allen had invited that witness into his home and began kissing her.
 The witness testified that she told Allen she did not want to have sex.
 She claimed that Allen then proceeded to rape her.
 There was another witness, a 17-year-old girl who worked at a restaurant, whom the judge did not allow the jury to hear, labeling her testimony "irrelevant."
 According to this witness, Allen handed her his business card and wrote a personal message on the back saying, “You’re gorgeous.
 I’d love to take you out sometime, so let me know.”
 The witness further testified that other teens who worked at the restaurant felt uncomfortable serving Allen because of his flirtatious behavior with them.